The Amicable Divorce Process

 Some people want one lawyer to represent both sides in an amicable divorce.
 Lawyers are ethically prohibited from representing both individuals since each spouse has unique interests of their own in the divorce process.
 It’s best to have two lawyers who are each familiar with and supportive of the amicable divorce process.
 Another option is to hire one of us as a divorce lawyer mediator to help you work through the process and form an agreement together in mediation.
 Once you reach an agreement, you should always have it reviewed by your own lawyer.

 An amicable divorce typically is settled directly between the parties and their attorneys or in mediation.
 Your lawyers will evaluate your case by determining how a family law judge would likely rule should the case go to trial.
 Because this is the measuring stick (so to speak), you want a lawyer who tries several cases per year, that way she or he can speak with authority as to how a judge might rule in a given situation.

 Even in an amicable divorce, it is imperative to approach your settlement from a strong position.
 Avoiding conflict does not mean compromising fairness.
 Even if you don’t expect to go to trial, hiring a lawyer with solid trial experience is your best insurance.
 Opposing counsel takes your case more seriously when they know your lawyer will go the distance for you.
 This makes your settlement position much stronger.

 Contact the DuBois Cary Law Group

-If you have further questions about an amicable divorce solution, or want to arrange a confidential consultation one of our Seattle or Bellevue divorce attorneys, please contact us today.
-We have offices in Seattle and Bellevue and can meet with you in one or both of those locations as needed.
+If you have further questions about an amicable divorce solution, or want to arrange a confidential consultation with one of our Seattle or Bellevue-Redmond divorce attorneys, please contact us today.
+We have offices in Seattle and Bellevue-Redmond and can meet with you in one or both of those locations as needed.
 We look forward to meeting you and helping you pursue the amicable divorce solution you seek.